X-l-l-l/todoer/README.md

 - the repository layer, which ties the app and the database, it creates queries for getting specific data from the database

 ## Functionalities
-- add, select, remove or update lists, items or users
+- add, select, remove or update lists, items, users, groups and group members
 - on a new item added the user gets notified with the name of the list it is in and of the new items

 ## Endpoints